sinclairzx81/sidewinder/libs/channel/readme.md

 ## SyncChannel

-This SyncChannel works the same as the Channel, however the Sender can await for values to be received by Receiver.
-This channel can be used to prevent overwhelming the Receiver and mitigating unconstrained buffering between sender and receiver (i.e. Backpressure).
-The SyncChannel takes a `bound` parameter on its constructor argument that limits the number of values able to be queued before the Sender waits.
+This SyncChannel works the same as the Channel type, but in addition allows the Sender to await for values to be received by Receiver.
+This channel can be used to prevent overwhelming the Receiver and help mitigate unconstrained buffering between Sender and Receiver (i.e. Backpressure).
+The SyncChannel takes a `bound` parameter on its constructor that limits the number of values able to be queued before the Sender waits.
 Note that awaiting calls on the sender is optional and not awaiting has the same behavior as the Channel.

 <details>
     <summary>Example</summary>